bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 ## Essential RxJS Operators & Functions

 RxJS operators are the actions that run to modify values in a stream.
 There are dozens of operators that do things like transform individual values, filter values, combine streams, and much more.
-We'll just be touching on a small selection of operators.
+We’ll just be touching on a small selection of operators.

-We'll also demonstrate important RxJS static functions used to create and combine streams.
+We’ll also demonstrate important RxJS static functions used to create and combine streams.

 ### Creating A Stream